 Back in the day when we still seriously dieted, we created what we called a luxury salad—absolutely delicious and “luxurious” because the ingredients were relatively costly.

 Whenever we’re feeling diet-minded—or simply want to detox from the rich foods we eat all day, we whip one up.
 If you can get to a club store, artichoke hearts and hearts of palm are more affordable.

 Hearts of palm are best chilled or at room temperature, and thus best with cold dishes.
 Add chopped hearts of palm to:

-Hearts of palm are the edible hearts of young palm trees.
-Palm branches are harvested and cut; the bark and leaves removed to expose the tender inner core.
+Hearts of palm are the edible hearts of young palm trees— the edible inner portion of the stem.
+Palm branches are harvested and cut; the bark and leaves are removed to expose the tender inner core.

-Hearts of palm have only 50 calories per cup, is a great source of dietary fiber and is a good source of protein, riboflavin, potassium and, vitamin C, folate, calcium, iron, magnesium, phosphorus, manganese, copper and zinc.
+Hearts of palm have only 50 calories per cup, are a great source of dietary fiber, and are a good source of protein, ribolavin, potassium, vitamin C, folate, calcium, iron, magnesium, phosphorus, manganese, copper, and zinc.
 The only caveat: They can be packed in water with a high sodium content.

 Due to poaching in Brazil, Ecuador is now the largest producer and exporter of hearts of palm.
 Costa Rica is the largest exporter of to the U.S, and Hawaii also produces some palm hearts.

 They are also harvested from Florida’s official state tree, the Cabbage Palm.